Apodini/Apodini/Documentation/Relationship/Relationship.md

 Pagination handlers for collection endpoints like `/user` and `/article`.
 At this point the pagination generator could be extended to also incorporate some relationship functionality._

-As describe in [3.3](#33-defining-foreignkeys) we can already add a link to the `.author` in every response returned on the `/article/:articleId` endpoint.
+As describe in [3.3](#33-defining-foreignkeys) we can already add a relationship to the `.author` in every response returned on the `/article/:articleId` endpoint.
-What we currently can't do is, retrieve all articles written by a certain user.
-Right now the user would need to manually support that by supplying a appropriate handler.
+What we currently can't do is the reverse lookup, retrieve all articles written by a certain `User`.
+Right now the user would need to manually support that by supplying a appropriate `Handler`.
 Provided that the REST exporter is able to generate such a pagination route, this feature could be extended to incorporate relationship information and add support for a `author` query parameter.
-A request to `/article?author={userId}` would then return a array of articles written by the specified user.
+A request to `/article?author={userId}` would then return a array of articles written by the specified `User`.